f5devcentral/f5-velos-training/docs/velos_networking.rst

 Interface numbering will vary depending on the current portgroup configuration.
 Interfaces will always be numbered by **<blade#>/<port#>**.
 The number of ports on a blade will change depending on if the portgroup is configured as bundled, or unbundled.
 If the ports are bundled then ports will be **1/1.0** and **1/2.0** for slot 1, and **2/1.0** and **2/2.0** for slot 2.

 If ports are unbundled, then the port numbering will be **1/1.1, 1/1.2, 1/1.3, and 1/1.4** for the first physical port and **1/2.1, 1/2.2, 1/2.3, and 1/2.4** for the second physical port.
 Breakout cables will be needed to support the unbundled 25Gb, or 10Gb configurations.
 Even when multiple chassis partitions are used, the port numbering will stay consistent starting with the blade number.
-Below is an example of port numbering when all interfaces are bundled.
+Below is an example of port numbering when all interfaces are bundled.Below is an example of BX110 blade numbering for both bundled and unbundled configurations.

 .. image:: images/velos_networking/image12.png
   :align: center